 Could we make edible versions of all these things?
 And then make an edible temple?
 See my Pinterest site here, for ways to do this.

 Make a temple

 Could we make a temple out of a shoe box?
 (There are several in the art resource room.
-Let me know if you want them.)
-Or maybe draw a temple?
+Help yourself! ) Or maybe draw a temple?
 Make one out of Lego?